jamesrogers93/linear-perceptron/README.md

 ### Installation

-The project should run without any configuration changes.
+The project should run without the need of changing any configuration settings.